mixerp/phpbb-to-kunena/README.md

 #phpBB to Kunena Migration Script

 We have migrated our forum from phpBB to Kunena and would like to share the migration script with the Joomla community.
-Before you run this script, note the following points:

 Before you run this script, you need to do the ***following modifications*** correctly: